l0renor/RIOT/examples/suit_update/README.md

 suit/notify: triggers a device update, it sends two requests:

-    1.- COAP get to check which slot is active on the device 2.- COAP POST with the url where to fetch the latest manifest for the active slot
+    1.- COAP get to check which slot is inactive on the device 2.- COAP POST with the url where to fetch the latest manifest for the inactive slot

     - $(SUIT_CLIENT): define the client ipv6 address
     - $(SUIT_COAP_ROOT): root url for the coap resources